pimpcapital/ParallelGit/README.md

 All changes are staged in memory before committed to repository.
 Hence, there is no write access from ParallelGit to hard drive when the file is being updated.

-When `Gfs.commit(...).execute()` is called, ParallelGit creates a blob object the updated content and the necessary tree objects to connect this blob object:
+When `Gfs.commit(...).execute()` is called, ParallelGit creates a blob object for the updated content and the necessary tree objects to make this blob reachable i.e:
 ```
 1) /app-core/src/main
 2) /app-core/src